mandelsoft/ttyprogress/README.md

 This library works together with the terminal color library [github.com/mandelsoft/ttycolors](https://github.com/mandelsoft/ttycolors).

-The `Progress` object is based on a `ttycolors.TTYContext` to control the output formatting  colorized in terms of [ANSI Escape Codes](http://en.wikipedia.org/wiki/ANSI_escape_code#Colors).
+The `Context` object is based on a `ttycolors.TTYContext` to control the output formatting  colorized in terms of [ANSI Escape Codes](http://en.wikipedia.org/wiki/ANSI_escape_code#Colors).
 By default, it is initialized by checking the writer for writing to a terminal.
 But it can be configured, explicitly, by using the `EnableColors` method.